gmfmi/searchinGhost/README.md

 > existing index is found in the local storage, it will be loaded without any
 > additional HTTP request to confirm its validity.
 When the cache is purged, the value is reset.
 >
-> This is espacially useful to save the broadband and network loads of your server.
+> This is especially useful to save the broadband and network loads of your server.
 The default
 > value is set to half an hour.
 This value comes from the default user session duration used by
 > Google analytics.
 >